Esenthusiast/SpringBoard-PUBMED/README.md

         - keywords + key phrases in abstract have effect on publication date?
         - publication date have effect on impact score? overall or within specfic sub groups
         - use regression model (R score, 0.05 varience)

+## Final data and analysis also available on my blog at https://theenthusiasticscientist.wordpress.com/

 # Use Cases:

 People who publish want to optimize their impact in relationton to: